 - Global Factors: The start-up ecosystem in our country has been rising.
 However, the US market is still the preferred platform by most businesses that are leaders in their sectors.
 Investors in the Indian stock market cannot become a part of the growth stories of start-ups in the country because Indian laws make it compulsory for a company to register profits for three consecutive years to go public.
 It devoid investors from participating in the growth of new businesses.
 The US laws are relatively relaxed in this respect and investors can show their confidence in new business models in the US markets.

 - Research and effort: Investing in two markets requires much more time and effort than investing in a single market.
 It can be daunting and time-consuming, especially for a new investor.
 Investing in the Indian market offers an edge to the investors in this case, as one does not need to research two economies together.
 An investor may be ready to forego a higher profit potential and invest exclusively in the Indian stock market to lower his efforts.

 - Volatility: Market experts recommend diversification of portfolios to spread out and diminish risk since different markets have diverse volatility.
 The US markets have been less volatile than the Indian markets in the long run, therefore, investing in the US markets will help you watch your portfolio move differently from the Indian indices.

-Investing in both the US and Indian markets has its advantages.
+Investing in US and Indian market has its advantages.
 If one has the time and experience required to study two different markets together, he can invest in both markets.
 A wise approach to investing would be to start with the Indian market.
 As one gains confidence and knowledge, he can make a place for the US stock market in his portfolio for enhanced returns.